-TeamCOR Record your own notes here: Doing these things that you've just discussed can be crucial to a more efficient process of integrating new Soldiers into the unit.
-This will help the group and pay off in terms of developing unit cohesion.
+- Doing these things that you've just discussed can be crucial to a more efficient process of integrating new Soldiers into the unit. - This will help the group and pay off in terms of developing unit cohesion.

-Summarize the importance of support from unit members and leaders during transition.
+To summarize the importance of support from unit members and leaders during transition.

-- 1. Discuss importance of support from unit members and leaders during soldiers' transition. [?] - [ASK]: So what are your key takeaways from the first pillar - Culture?
+- 1. Discuss the importance of support from unit members and leaders during soldiers' transition. - [ASK]: So what are your key takeaways from the first pillar - Culture?

-- Units with socially isolated members do not benefit from cohesion which will cost the unit. - Supporting new and isolated unit members makes the entire unit stronger. - · How the unit manages it's integration matters. - Be the unit you want to be. - A chain is only as strong as its weakest link. - 2.
-Transition to next slide - · Now we're going to talk about the second pillar.
+- Units with socially isolated members do not benefit from cohesion which will cost the unit. - Supporting new and isolated unit members makes the entire unit stronger. - · How the unit manages its integration matters. - Be the unit you want to be. - · A chain is only as strong as its weakest link.